SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 #### Example: Custom list footer

-In the example below we have list with footer formatted according to aggregate value.
+In the example below we have list with formatted footer as per the aggregate value.

 ![Employee list grouped by City with formatted list footer](../images/list-footer-list-layout.png)

 In this example the `footerFormatter` is set to format the list footer and the `@columnAggregate` is used to access column aggregate.